borfei/ghostmoon/playground/index.md

 # Playground

-On this page, you can play around certain elements to see how the theme looks like.
-You can also play around the blog posts to check how they look like.
+This page shows a preview of the theme in action.
+Mess around the elements and see what happens.

 ## Bullet List